Sshahr/new/content/authors/admin/_index.md

 Welcome to my website!

-I am a third-year Economics Ph.D. student at Emory University.
-I am working under the supervision of [Dr. Karen Kopecky](https://www.karenkopecky.net/).
-Before joining Emory, I graduated from Illinois State University with a MSc in Mathematics and a MSc in Economics.

-My research interests lie broadly in macroeconomics and quantitative modeling.
-I am particularly intrested in studying racial wealth inequality, social security systems and labor markets.
-I also have a growing interest in Heterogeneous Agent New Keynesian (HANK) models.

-In my free time, I enjoy painting, playing soccer and reading poetry.
-I am a huge fan of Rumi!
+I am a Ph.D. candidate in Economics at Emory University.
+My research focuses on macroeconomics, household finance, and public policy, with a particular emphasis on Social Security design, retirement inequality, and labor supply decisions across demographic groups.
+I use structural models and micro-level data to analyze how institutions and policies shape economic outcomes for women and minorities.
+I hold a B.A. in Economics from the University of Tehran and a dual M.S. in Quantitative Economics and Applied Mathematics from Illinois State University.
+I am also passionate about leadership development and empowering female students in the field of economics.
+I co-teach a global leadership course at Emory University aimed at mentoring female students and fostering inclusive professional growth.
 {style="text-align: justify;"}